molgenis/molgenis-service-armadillo/README.md

 To export data from and Armadillo 2 server take the following steps:

 #### 1. Install helper software
+Login to your server as root, using ssh.
 ```
 apt update
 apt install pip